 <script> tag whether capital or small or both mixed with null.
 So, the

 <script> tag is useless.

 Bypass: To bypass it we can use some other HTML tag with

-event handlers to print alert box on the screen.
-Let’s try this payload
+event handlers to print the alert box on the screen.
+Let’s try the payload

-So, above are the basic methods by which you can exploit reflected XSS in DVWA at low, medium and high security.
+Above are the basic methods by which you can exploit reflected XSS in DVWA at low, medium, and high security.

 Thanks for reading the article.
-Want’t to say something about the post feel free to write us in comment section or contact us at
+Want to say something about the post feel free to write us in the comment section or contact us at

 If you are trying to exploit reflected XSS at high-level security on DVWA 1.0.7 [which is present in the default installation of Metasploitable Linux 2] then it is already patched in high-level security.
 The above payload (or in fact, any other payloads) will not work as of now.